Social Media Essay: Benefits and Drawbacks of Social Networking Sites

 One cannot argue that social media has taken the world by storm by allowing like-minded individuals to connect and share their experiences with the world.
 You can use these platforms to make new friends and discover the ones who have lost touch.
 You can talk to everyone on your friend list and share your content on these channels to become a part of the creators' community.
 There is no dearth for talent on social media and its admirers.

 On the other hand, if you use social media sites for long stretches of time in one go, you run the risk of addiction.
 Gradually, a social media addict starts to build a cocoon for themselves, which they find hard to step out of.
 This leads to a disconnect between you and the family you already have and love.
 One might feel too confined yet comfortable in their space that they have no urge left to step out, pushing them towards social seclusion, or worse – depression.

 When you flip the coin again, you will discover that social media has become an incredible platform for small businesses to grow and earn good profits.
 The grass-root companies do not have to invest much for advertising and promotion or even own an establishment.
-All they have to do is to create a social media presence for themselves, and their brand will start selling in no time!
+All they have to do is to create a grassroots marketing strategy for themselves, and their brand will start selling in no time!

 In the end, social media is a game-changer on the World Wide Web.
 It allows people to connect with the virtual world with the risk of disconnecting with the real world.
 Then again, businesses are doing well on these platforms.
 There are indeed two sides to social media, one positive and another negative, and it is up to you which one you lean towards more.

 A challenging but equally exciting type of essay on social media you should know about is an argumentative essay.
 It is often written when you are tasked with altering the point of view of the reader, which is of a completely opposite belief.
 Here is a sample for your better understanding.